Brgraul/Survey-App/readme.md

-# Quiz Game
+# Survey App

-A demo application for [Living Lab Bus Platform](https://llb.sis.uta.fi) which uses Angulat Material for creating a small quiz game.
+A demo application for [Living Lab Bus Platform](https://llb.sis.uta.fi) which uses Angular Material for loading Google Forms.

 ## To Run